Major Course Recommendations

 Pre-Health Professions

 Students can enter a health professions graduate program from a completed major in any discipline at Saint Mary’s College as long as they do well.
 Students should strive for a cumulative GPA of 3.6 or better to be competitive.
-All graduate health professions programs require an admission test in spring of the junior year or fall of the senior year.
-These include but are not limited to the MCAT for medical school, DAT for dental school, GRE for vet school, OAT for optometry, PCAT for pharmacy, PA-CAT or GRE for physician assistant studies, and GRE for most of the others.
+All graduate health professions programs require an admission test in spring of the junior year or summer after the junior year.
+These include but are not limited to the MCAT for medical and podiatry school, DAT for dental school, GRE for vet school, OAT for optometry, PA-CAT or GRE for physician assistant studies, and GRE for most of the others.

 Once students have established themselves academically (typically after the first full year of course work), they should begin to get involved in on or off-campus activities where they are truly contributing.
 Leadership and service are important.
 This includes demonstrating an ability to work with all kinds of people.
 Most of the health professions programs do want some hours of shadowing or volunteering in a medical setting similar to their interests.
 Research experience is strongly encouraged for many health professional programs.
 Students should be aware of any such requirements.